 Other Statutory Disclosures

 The University has certain other statutory obligations under which it may be required to pass personal information relating to you to certain external agencies.
 Wherever possible, you will be informed about these disclosures but in some cases it is not possible to do this.
 Below are examples of the types of agencies to which the University has a statutory obligation to disclose personal information relating to students:

 - Department for Business, Energy and Industrial Strategy (BEIS)

 - Local Authorities

 - Student Loans Company

-The Data Protection Act 1998 allows organisations to disclose information to relevant bodies for the assessment and collection of taxes.
+Data protection legislation allows organisations to disclose information to relevant bodies for the assessment and collection of taxes.
 Therefore, the University may disclose your personal information to Charnwood Borough Council (to assess liability for Council Tax) without first obtaining your consent.
 As students who live in properties occupied solely by other students are not liable to pay Council Tax, such disclosures will usually be in your interest.